 Installation Guide

-Using the Docker
+Using Docker

-command before running the Manael with the Docker.
-Using the Docker eliminates a need to add unnecessary files to your environment.
+Get the image with docker pull manael/manael:latest command before running Manael with Docker.
+Using Docker eliminates a need to add unnecessary files to your environment.

-Using a built binary
+Using a binary

 1. Create a working directory